By Saurav · saavos

 3. Traffic is highly off-hours.
 International audiences, weekend ecommerce, late-night SaaS evaluators.
 A chatbot is the only support surface that's actually present when the visitor is.

 4. Pre-purchase questions are the bottleneck.
 "Does it integrate with X?"
-"What's the difference between Starter and Pro?"
+"What's the difference between Solo and Builder?"
 "Do you support [our use case]?"
 A chatbot trained on your docs, integrations index, and pricing page closes the information gap instantly.
 A human typing "let me check" loses the visitor while they go check.

 5. You want a 24/7 first responder, not a 24/7 resolver.
 The chatbot's job is to give the visitor a real answer to easy questions and a calibrated handoff for hard ones.
 If your fallback is "I'll route you to Marina, who replies within 4 hours," visitors are happy with that — they're not happy with a generic "no one is online."